sanyaade-teachings/livekit-tutorials-docs/docs/tutorials/application-server/go.md

 ```

 1. A new `AccessToken` is created providing the `LIVEKIT_API_KEY` and `LIVEKIT_API_SECRET`.
-2. We set the video grants and identity of the participant in the AccessToken. `RoomJoin` allows the user to join a room and `RoomName` determines the specific room.
+2. We set the video grants and identity of the participant in the AccessToken. `RoomJoin` allows the user to join a room and `Room` determines the specific room.
 Check out all [Video Grants](https://docs.livekit.io/realtime/concepts/authentication/#Video-grant){:target="\_blank"}.
 3. We convert the AccessToken to a JWT token.
 4. Finally, the token is sent back to the client.